shazChaudhry/vagrant/terraform/README.md

 If you don't have an AWS account, create [free-tier](https://aws.amazon.com/free/) one now.

 #### Assumptions
-- You have the latest docker engine installed on your platform.
-This repository uses docker to execute terraform statements.
+- Latest version of Docker is installed
-- You have AWS credentials in a safe location:
+- AWS credentials are available: "~/.aws/credentials"
-  - Create a "~/.aws/credentials" file with the following content
     ```
     [default]
     aws_access_key_id = <KEY>